 Armada’s Due Diligence Department considers such imitation flattering.
 Since our department was established in 2015, we’ve had great success in due diligence in commercial real estate for multifamily apartments, offering not only the most thorough property inspections, but lease audits that provide our clients with the critical information necessary to make investments in income-generating multifamily properties.
 Among commercial real estate due diligence companies, we have established ourselves as industry leaders and experts in inspections and lease audits for multifamily apartments.

-What makes Armada’s Acquisition and Due Diligence Department so adept at property inspections and commercial lease audits for multifamily properties?
+What makes Armada’s Due Diligence Department so adept at property inspections and commercial lease audits for multifamily properties?

 We should begin with our robust property inspections, which provides a complete breakdown of the types of units in each multifamily—classic, partially upgraded, lightly upgraded, fully upgraded, etc.—and contains a detailed assessment, with thousands of photos, that captures the state of each and every unit in the building.